jython/devguide/pullrequest.rst

 -----------

-`Clear communication`_ is key to contributing to any project, especially an `Open Source`_ project like CPython.
+`Clear communication`_ is key to contributing to any project, especially an `Open Source`_ project like Jython.

-Here is a quick overview of how you can contribute to CPython:
+Here is a quick overview of how you can contribute to Jython:

 #. `Create an issue`_ that describes your change [*]_